quii/learn-go-with-tests/roman-numerals.md

 There have been a few rules in the domain of Roman Numerals that we have worked with in this chapter

-- Cant have more than 3 consequtive symbols
+- Cant have more than 3 consecutive symbols
 - Only base 10 symbols can be "subtractors"
 - Taking the result of `ConvertToRoman(N)` and passing it to `ConvertToArabic` should return us `N`